microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_vm_extension_mma_arm.md

         ![](../img/vm_extension_mma/06.png)

     - Information of the Log Analytics Workspace you previously created: Workspace ID and key.
 These parameters will be used to configure the MMA agent.
-You can get this information by going to your Log Analytics Workspace and under "Settings" select "Agent Management"
+You can get this information by going to your Log Analytics Workspace and under "Settings" select "Agent management"

     ![](../img/vm_extension_mma/07.png)